LETTER FROM SUPERINTENDENT

 10. Students must exercise proper care and treatment of the bus and bus equipment at all times.
 Abuse and damage to the bus must be paid for by the student or his/her parent(s)/guardian(s).

-11. The principal is authorized to suspend a student’s transportation privilege (to which transportation is not provided by the Board) due to misconduct or misbehavior while en-route to and from school.
+11. The principal is authorized to suspend a student’s transportation privilege (to which transportation is not provided by the Board) due to misconduct or misbehavior while in route to and from school.

 The Board, as a service, provides transportation for selected activities to the students of the School System.
 The Board reserves the right to deny a student or students the privilege of being transported at public expense, provided the policies and school rules and regulations outlined above are not followed.
 It should also be noted that any student who accumulates more than three bus suspensions during the year may be denied bus riding privileges for the remainder of the school term.

 Parents/Guardians are expected to receive their child safely each day.
+For primary school children, the driver needs to see an adult at the drop-off point or residence before the child will be allowed to get off the bus.
 If parents/guardians are not at the residence to receive the student or if the student is locked out of the home, the child’s school bus driver has been instructed to transport all elementary and special needs students to the Ozark City Schools’ Transportation Department located at 860 Hwy.
-231 North, across from Larry’s Barbecue.
+231 North, across from Townsend Building Supplies.

 Contact information must be kept current at all times.
 Photo ID is required for student pick-up.